-Wells is responsible for overseeing Sports Information, Games Management, Women's Volleyball, Facility Rentals, the annual Roy Dennis Senior Scholar-Athlete Banquet, the Occidental College Athletics Hall of Fame and External Relations.
+His responsibilities include overseeing Sports Information, Games Management, Football, Women's Volleyball, the annual Roy Dennis Oxy's Awards Banquet, the Occidental College Athletics Hall of Fame and External Relations.

 Wells, 27, took over in 2011 as the person charged with covering, writing and disseminating news and statistics for the liberal arts institution's 21 intercollegiate athletic teams, participating in the Southern California Intercollegiate Athletic Conference.
 He was quickly promoted to Assistant Athletic Director in 2012 and to Associate Athletic Director in 2015.

 Wells, whose mother Jodie Burton and father David Wells were longtime basketball coaches forClaremont-Mudd-Scripps, graduated from Dominican University of California with a bachelor of arts in communications in May 2011 and had been working as a sports reporter for the MarinIndependent Journal in Northern California, where he covered college, prep and youth sports and designed pages, before arriving on campus in Eagle Rock.

 He received his Masters in Organizational Leadership from Woodbury University in 2014.

 During his time at Oxy, Wells has incorporated multimedia components into Oxy's athletic coverage, including highlight packages of sporting events and one-on-one interviews with athletes and coaches.
 He is a regular contributor to the Occidental College Alumni Magazine, writing feature stories on current and former Oxy athletes and coaches.

 Wells hosts Oxy's annual Roy Dennis Oxy's Awards Banquet and can frequently be found on the microphone doing public address announcing at various Oxy sporting events.